-Keep in mind that for the initial batch using a dehydrated culture, it can take up to 28 days at room temperature (70° to 80°F) for signs of a new forming kombucha culture.
-This is normal as the cultures generally spend the first 7 to 21 days rehydrating before the actual culturing process begins.
+Keep in mind that for the initial batch using a dehydrated culture, it can take up to 30 days at room temperature (70° to 80°F) for signs of a new forming kombucha culture.
 Additionally, a new culture may not form in the initial rehydration batch.

 Q. I'm brewing my first batch of kombucha using the dehydrated culture.
 It doesn't seem to be doing anything.
 How can I know if it's working properly?

 Q. Why would I need to strain the finished kombucha?

 A. Most people will strain their kombucha tea prior to drinking it to filter out the yeast particles (brown and stringy) as well as any baby kombucha cultures that may be forming (often the consistency of a jelly blob).
 Click here to view our plastic mesh strainers which are perfect for this task.

 Q. My kombucha has been fermenting for a period of time and is developing a cloudy layer on top.
 Is this normal?

 A. Yes.
 The cloudy white layer is the beginning of a new baby kombucha culture.
 The formation of a new culture is a sign that your batch of kombucha is fermenting properly.

 Q. My kombucha has been fermenting for a period of time and is developing brown stringy particles.
 Is this normal?

 A. The brown stringy particles are yeast particles and are harmless. hey are a natural byproduct of the fermentation process.
 You can strain them out of the finished kefir if desired.